Washington DC Tourism Information

 Union Station, Washington, DC 20018 http://www.dcducks.com/index.htm

-This is a land and water tour that will take you through the city and the Potomac river, its about a 90 minute tour.
+This is a land and water tour that will take you through the city and the Potomac river; it is a 90-minute tour.

 Metro: Union Station